Air Ghana

 Air Ghana is a cargo airline of Ghana with its head office at Ghana Airport Cargo Center (GACC) in Accra, Ghana, and its main hub at Kotoka International Airport in Accra.

 History

 Air Ghana was founded in 1993 as an air logistics company.
 It grew to provide ground handling, cargo handling, GSSA and aviation support services over the next two decades.

 In 2014, Air Ghana received its Air Operator Certificate from Ghana Civil Aviation Authority and commenced operations with a Boeing 737-400 freighter on behalf of DHL.

 In 2016, Air Ghana opened the Ghana Airport Cargo Center, a 10,000 sq.m dedicated cargo warehouse facility supplemented by 9,000 sq.m of office space, in partnership with Ghana Airports Company Limited and Swissport.

+As of 2025, Air Ghana has indicated plans of expanding into passenger operations.